sframe-wg/sframe/draft-ietf-sframe-enc.md

 ~~~
 {: #sender-keys-kid title="Structure of a KID in the Sender Keys scheme" }

-The sender signals such an ratchet step update by sending with a KID value in
+The sender signals such a ratchet step update by sending with a KID value in
-which the tratchet step has been incremented.
+which the ratchet step has been incremented.
 A receiver who receives from a
 sender with a new KID computes the new key as above.
 The old key may be kept
 for some time to allow for out-of-order delivery, but should be deleted
 promptly.